Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Discussion

-It is obvious that for a large scale factor $a\gg 0$, the structure constants and the constants of integration are negligible, such that, for the behavior of the matter content, the expansion rate $H$ and the deceleration rate $q$ are most important.
-Moreover, one sees, that $q$ has critical values, where the behavior of the matter variables will change.
-For, e. g., large accelerations ($q<-1$), which for cosmological models means a strongly increasing expansion and for local models a strongly increasing collapse, most matter variables change the sign.
+For a large scale factor $a\gg 0$, the structure constants and the constants of integration are negligible, such that, for the behavior of the matter content, the expansion rate $H$ and the deceleration rate $q$ are most important.
+Moreover, one sees that $q$ has critical values at which the behavior of the matter variables changes.
+For instance in the case of large accelerations ($q<-1$), which for cosmological models means a strongly increasing expansion and for local models (like stars) a strongly increasing collapse, most matter variables change the sign.
 All matter variables display generally the same dependence on the expansion rate $H$ and are therefore of likewise importance.
-A more detailed discussion can only be achieved if the dependence on $\eta^{00}$ and $\tensor*{h}{*^0_{\alpha}}$ is fixed for specified models.
+A more detailed discussion can only be achieved if the dependence on $\zeta^{00}$ and $\tensor*{h}{*^0_{\alpha}}$ is fixed for specified Bianchi models.

-For small values of the scale factor $a$, that means in the early cosmological phase or for objects which become very dense, the structure constants and the integration constants become much more important.
-But the values of $H$ and $q$ are still not negligible, unless their absolute values are going to zero.
-Also here all matter variables show the same behavior and therefore have the same importance.
+For small values of the scale factor $a$, i.e. in the early cosmological phase or for objects which become very dense, the structure and the integration constants become much more important in comparison to $H$ and $q$.
+Besides, all matter variables show the same behavior and are therefore of equal importance.
+When the scale factor $a(t)$ increases, the heat-flux and the anisotropic pressure essentially behave like the energy and the pressure, they dilute.